samtron1412/docs/english/en-writing.md

 Turn off any notification and turn on the full screen mode when writing.

+The Library of Congress, in Washington, D.C., has copies of all books published in the United States.
+You can visit at [www.loc.gov][1]

 # Write an email - email etiquette
 ## Format
 - Greeting